ExoTRAK™: The Future of Post Concussion Intelligence

 Neuro-Specific Precision

-Focused biomarker panel targeting brain-derived exosomes and their neurological cargo.
+Focused biomarker panel targeting brain-derived exosomes and their neurological signature.
 Greater specificity than general inflammatory or structural markers, reducing false positives from systemic injury or other confounding conditions.

 Built on Rigorous Scientific Foundation